dprojects/getDimensions/Docs/README.md

     ![pads004](https://raw.githubusercontent.com/dprojects/getDimensions/master/Screenshots/pads004.png)

-This is experimental feature, so advanced features like mirror not working.
-See the demo for pads to see the correct directory tree: [here](https://github.com/dprojects/getDimensions/tree/master/Demo)
+This is experimental feature, so advanced features like mirror is not working.
+See the demo for pads to see the correct directory tree: [the Demo folder](https://github.com/dprojects/getDimensions/tree/master/Demo)